mitre-attack/attack-navigator/USAGE.md

 # Printing the matrix

 To get the full view of the matrix on a single page, be sure to disable the sticky toolbar before printing or saving to pdf.
-See the <a href="#toolbar-controls">Toolbar Controls section.</a>
+See the <a href="#toolbar-controls">Toolbar Controls</a> section.

 # Notice